proseltd/Telepathy-Community/README.md

 ```

-- **'--location', '-l' [COORDINATES]**
+- **'--location', '-l']**

 Finds users near to specified coordinates.
 Input should be longitude followed by latitude, seperated by a comma.
-This feature only works if your Telegram account has a profile image which is set to publicly viewable.
+This feature only works if your Telegram account has a profile image which is set to be publicly viewable.

+While searches for multiple locations at once may work in some cases, Telegram appears to have a limit on how quickly an account can cycle through locations.
+At the time of writing, this appears to be at least ten minutes.
+Further location scanning support while using multiple accounts is being explored for a future release.

 ```
 $ telepathy -t 51.5032973,-0.1217424 -l
 ```

-- **'--alt', '-a'**
+- **'--alt', '-a' [NUMBER]**

-Flag for running Telepathy from an alternative number.
+Flag for running Telepathy from an alternative number or API details.
 You can use the same API key and Hash but authenticate with a different phone number.
-Allows for running multiple scans at the same time.
+This allows for running multiple scans at the same time.
+Telepathy will default to the first details you offer, and up to four others can be added.
+Please see the notes at the top of this README for information regarding limitations with user IDs using this method.

 ```
-$ telepathy -t Durov -c -a
+$ telepathy -t Durov -c -a 1
 ```

 - **'--export', '-e'**

 Exports all chats your account is part of to a CSV file.
-In a future release, this may assist with setting up multiple accounts following the same groups.
+In a future release, this may assist with provisioning new accounts to automatically following the listed groups.

 ```
 $ telepathy -e